 24 hours in Madrid

-Don't forget a short walk through the Retiro Park, and a stop at Fuente de la Cibeles - a fountain where people like to take a bath at the feet of the fertility goddess after one of the local football clubs (preferably Real Madrid) wins a game.Your next move is to jump into the notorious nightlife.
-The first stop of your club tour is El Junco, probably the best jazz club of the city, followed by the boozy and popular Huertas district.
-At the end of your night / trip, a culinary delight is awaiting you: Churros (Spanish doughnut) with a cup of melted chocolate at the Chocolateria San Gines.
+Don't forget to take a short walk through the Retiro Park and stop at Fuente de la Cibeles - a fountain where people like to have a dip at the feet of the fertility goddess after one of the local football clubs (usually Real Madrid) has won a game.Your next move is a headlong jump into the notorious nightlife.
+The first stop of your club tour is El Junco, probably the best jazz club in the city, followed by the boozy and popular Huertas district.
+At the end of your night / trip, a culinary delight awaits you: churros (Spanish doughnut) with a cup of melted chocolate at the Chocolateria San Gines.